A Train to Moscow

 “With skill and eloquence, Elena Gorokhova lays bare the complexities of growing up in post WWII Russia in this powerful story of tangled passions and deep-rooted loyalties.
 A Train to Moscow is a superb and memorable debut.”

 — Susan Meissner, best-selling author of The Nature of Fragile Things.

 “A Train to Moscow is a marvelously complex love story set against the harsh realities of Soviet life in the 1950s and 1960s.
 Gorokhova knows that life intimately – and she knows, just as well, the intricacies of the human heart.
 A cast of memorable characters, a perfectly drawn background, fascinating historical scenes – all of it in service of a story that will hold the reader from first page to last.
 This is a remarkable achievement, not only for a first novelist, but for any novelist.”

 — Roland Merullo, author of A Russian Requiem.

 “A passionate and poignant debut.”

 “It’s poignant and masterful, beautifully and intricately laced with imagery, intrigue, and emotion. …It’s unquestionably a notable and splendid piece of literature.”

 Sasha’s story in A Train to Moscow is based on the acting career of my older sister, Marina, who was a great Russian actress and to whom this book is dedicated.
 Although most events in the novel are fictitious, the training method Sasha experiences at the best drama school in Moscow is completely real.
 As a student, my sister acted in the film-opera A Tsar’s Bride and later, onstage in Leningrad, in Twelfth Night and The Dawns Here Are Quiet, just as Sasha did in the novel.

-Here are some of the pictures of Marina when she was Sasha’s age.
+These are pictures of Marina when she was Sasha’s age – as a child, onstage, and in film.
 To me, this is what the narrator of the story in the novel looks like.